-Andalusia: the province in the south of Spain with beautiful cities such as Granada, Seville, Málaga and Cordoba and highlights and sights such as the Alhambra and the Alcazar palace in Andalucia.
+Andalusia: the province in the south of Spain with beautiful cities such as Granada, Seville, Málaga and Cordoba and points of interest and sights such as the Alhambra and the Alcazar palace in Andalucia.

 Andalucia is the southern region of Spain consisting of 8 provinces: Malaga, Cadíz, Córdoba, Huelva, Jaén, Granada, Seville and Almería.
 In the region of Andalusia you can find many memories of the period of Moorish rule.
 Andalusia is one of the most popular regions for a holiday in Spain.
 Beautiful cities for a city trip, beautiful beaches with a warm climate or a tour of the many sights of Andalusia.
-In this article a description of the 20 most beautiful attractions in Andalusia:
+In this article a description of the points of interest and 20 most beautiful attractions in Andalusia:

-Top 20 Sights - What to do in Andalusia?
+Top 24 Sights - Things to do in Andalusia

 - Alhambra & Granada